 In the past, accessing a career test was only possible through employers or careers that specialized in these offerings.
 It was often difficult to get access to these career interest tests and when you did, the cost was in the hundreds of dollars.
 Not anymore.

-We are proud to offer a variety of career tests for you to try:
+We are proud to offer this career test for you to try:

 Today, there are many high-quality career placement tests that are affordable for an individual who is researching the right career.
 These tests provide a great jump-start on the process of finding a career that is compatible with your interests and attitudes.